 IMPORTANT packet of emergency information for ALL YOUTH, required before participating in any Hope Youth outing.
 It provides us with everything from contact information to medical conditions, so that we can keep our Youth connected and safe.
 It can be filled out online here and is good for one school year.

-This is our weekly Youth time for worship, prayer, teaching, small groups, games, service and hanging out.
-We call it Gathering Time (GT for short) since it may include some or all of these things, but in other churches, this may be called “Sunday School” or “Youth Group.”
+Our weekly time with youth may include worship, prayer, teaching, small groups, games, service and community building.
+In other churches, this may be called “Sunday School” or “Youth Group.”

-QUEST is the name of our Confirmation Program that meets weekly from late September to late March.
-It’s most often 6th and 7th Grade Youth who are then Confirmed after the 2nd year, typically on the first Sunday in May.
-More info on the Quest page.
+Quest to Confirmation is the a program that meets weekly from September to April.
+It’s most often 7th and 8th Grade Youth who are learning what is means to follow Jesus as a member of the church.
+Youth are Confirmed after the 2nd year, typically on the first Sunday in May.

 Our annual summer servant event trip for 912 Youth.
-For this event, Hope Youth and leaders travel to other states for hands-on service.
+For this event, Hope Youth and leaders travel to other communities for faith-fueled community service.
 Team applications (for students and adults) are usually done in the late fall.
-Due to COVID-19, our summer mission trip has been postponed until 2022.

 The purpose of Hope Youth ROC, the youth ministry of Hope Church for students in grades 6 to 12, is to meet Youth where they are with the redeeming and restoring love of Jesus Christ.
 We are here to walk with Youth through both the highs and lows of real life.
 Nurturing faith, equipping and empowering, and partnering together are all found in the context of community centered around our Savior.